truschival/DigitalRoosterGui/README.md

 ### Third party work used in DigitalRooster

-The icons of DigitalRooster use the font "materialdesignicons-webfont.ttf"
+The icons of DigitalRooster use the font "materialdesignicons-webfont.ttf". \
 "Materialdesignicons-webfont" copyright (c) 2014, Austin Andrews is licensed under [SIL Open Font License, Version 1.1.](http://scripts.sil.org/OFL)